Tasa koreana

-Taxonomy and etymology
+Taxonomy

 Tasa koreana is a species of jumping spider, a member of the family Salticidae.
 The spider was first described by arachnologist Wanda Wesołowska in 1981.
 It is one of over 500 species identified by Wesołowska during her career, leading her to be one of the most prolific scientists in the field.
-She initially allocated it to the genus Pseudicius, first circumscribed by Eugène Simon in 1885, with the name Pseudicius koreanus, the specific epithet coming from the place were it was first discovered.
+She initially allocated it to the genus Pseudicius, first circumscribed by Eugène Simon in 1885, with the name Pseudicius koreanus, the specific epithet coming from the place where it was first discovered.

-The spider has complex taxonomic history.
+The spider has a complex taxonomic history.
 In the 1980s, it was noted that there were many similarities between species in Pseudicius and others in the genus Icius.
 Indeed, Ekaterina Andreeva, Stefania Hęciak and Jerzy Prószyński had looked to combine the genera in 1984.
 The two have similar spermathecal structure but work by Wayne Maddison in 1987 demonstrated that they have sufficiently different DNA to be considered different genera.
 In the specific case of Pseudicius koreanus there was sufficient similarity between the species and those in Icius that it was renamed Icius koreanus by Takeo Yaginuma in 1986.
 This was reinforced during the following year by Andrzej Bohdanowicz and Prószyński who particularly noted the similarity of the spider's cephalothorax, the forward part of its body, to others in the genus.
-They also described a two new species at the same time.
+They also described two new species at the same time.
 One was Icius tokarensis, which they said was similar to the male Icius koreanus in its white beard.
 Another was Tasa nipponica, the second member of the genus Tasa.
 Wesołowska had first circumscribed the genus in 1981.

 The position of the two Icius species in that genus did not last long, however, and both were moved, in the case of Icius koreanus, back, to Pseudicius.
-Subsequent discoveries of these species also proved controversial with one being often misidentified as another.

-In 2014, Tatsumi Suguro and Kensuke Yahata undertook a revision of the genera Pseudicius and Tasa.
-They noted that the males of Pseudicius koreanus and the females of Tasa nipponica were often found together and the females of Pseudicius koreanus were found with the males of Pseudicius tokarensis, concluding that they had been misnamed.
+Later reports repeatedly misidentified the male in particular, with several published records later reassigned to other species.
+After revising Japanese Pseudicius and Tasa, Tatsumi Suguro and Kensuke Yahata concluded that the female previously treated as Pseudicius koreanus corresponds to the male described as Tasa nipponica, while the 'male P. koreanus' of earlier authors belongs with Pseudicius tokaraensis.
 DNA sequencing supported this conclusion.
 Consequently they gave the combination of the female specimens that had previously been called Pseudicius koreanus and Icius koreanus, and the specimen called male Tasa nipponica a new name Tasa koreana.
-The remaining specimen were allocated to Pseudicius tokarensis.
+The remaining spiders were allocated to Pseudicius tokaraensis.